 A spinal cord injury involves damage to any portion of the spinal cord or nerves at the end of the spinal canal, sometimes resulting in permanent loss of strength, feeling or other body functions below the injury site.

-At The Garvin Law Firm, our team of experienced personal injury attorneys in Fort Myers will steadfastly fight for maximum compensation for spine injury victims, whose lives have often been irrevocably altered by someone else’s wrongdoing.
+At The Garvin Law Firm, our team of experienced Fort Myers spine injury lawyers will steadfastly fight for maximum compensation for spine injury victims, whose lives have often been irrevocably altered by someone else’s wrongdoing.

 Although spinal injuries are not as common as many other types of injuries, the losses of those who have suffered a spinal cord injury are often profound, broadly affecting one’s physical, mental, emotional and social health.
 Research has established the most common causes of spinal cord injury include:

 - Motorcycle accidents – 7 percent